linebender/druid/README.md

 ### piet

-Druid relies on the [piet 2D graphics abstraction] for drawing.
-Piet, in turn, has multiple backends.
-Currently: "piet-direct2d", "piet-cairo", and "piet-web".
-Currently the macOS and Linux versions of Druid use the piet-cairo backend, while Windows uses piet-direct2d.
-A GPU backend is planned.
-Here's a simple drawing example from the [custom_widget] example.
+Druid relies on the [piet library] for drawing and text layout.
+Piet is a 2D graphics abstraction with multiple backends: `piet-direct2d`, `piet-cairo`, and `piet-web` are currently available, and a GPU backend is planned.
+In terms of OS support, macOS and Linux use `piet-cairo`, and Windows uses `piet-direct2d`.

 ```rust
 // Create an arbitrary bezier path